sapinspys/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-1. What is the purpose of using _sessions_?
+1. What is the purpose of using sessions?

+Sessions are used to allow servers to store information about a client.
+In this case we used a session to persist authentication information.

 1. What does bcrypt do to help us store passwords in a secure manner.

+Bcrypt hashes passwords multiple times before they're stored in a database.

 1. What does bcrypt do to slow down attackers?

+In order for an attacker to decode a stored password they need to have the hash, know the algorithm that was used, and how many rounds of hashing were used.

 1. What are the three parts of the JSON Web Token?

+Header, payload, signature.

 ## Project Set Up